Hub City Press National Advisory Council

 John T. Edge

 John T Edge, author of House of Smoke: A Southerner Goes Searching for Home, writes and hosts the television show TrueSouth which broadcasts via the SEC Network and ESPN and streams via ESPN, Hulu, and Disney.
-A widely published magazine writer, he serves Garden & Gun as a columnist and author of The Potlikker Papers: A Food History of the Modern South.
+A widely published magazine writer, he serves Garden & Gun as a columnist and is author of The Potlikker Papers: A Food History of the Modern South.
 In 1998, he founded the Southern Foodways Symposium at the University of Mississippi.
 From 1999 through 2021, Edge directed the Southern Foodways Alliance.
 Edge teaches narrative nonfiction in the low-residency MFA program at the University of Georgia.
 At the University of Mississippi, he directs the Mississippi Lab, where he leads the development of Greenfield Farm Writers Residency, set on William Faulkner’s onetime mule farm.
 Edge also serves as writer-in-residence for the Department of Writing and Rhetoric and teaches a class on writing and reading place.
 Edge lives in Oxford, Mississippi with his wife, the artist Blair Hobbs.

 Lauren Groff